mpcox/3D_contact_distribution/README.md

 EXAMPLE

-*3D_contact_distribution* produces one output: the probabilities that the median number of contacts between the subset genes is greater than or less than that expected for the same number of randomly chosen genes (calculated via a bootstrap with replacement).
+*3D_contact_distribution* produces one output: the probabilities that the mean (or median) number of contacts between the subset genes is greater than or less than that expected for the same number of randomly chosen genes (calculated via a bootstrap with replacement).
+Here is an example with the 'median' setting:

 ```
 Greater than 193 : p = 0
 Less than 193 : p = 1
 ```

 Note that in this example the subset genes are all adjacent along a chromosome, and therefore have a large number of contacts with each other (a median of 193).
 In comparisons, randomly chosen genes across the genome typically have 0-1 contacts.
 Hence the observed distribution for this subset of genes is notably different from the random distribution.
 This may differ, likely quite markedly, for other subsets of genes.
+Because most gene pairs have zero contacts, the 'median' setting is dominated by these zero cases and often washes out other signals.
+The 'mean' setting is often much more informative.

 RUNTIME SPEED